Filing FAFSA for Graduate Students

-Upon receipt of your completed new FAFSA or Renewal (approximately three weeks after filing), the University Application Processing Center will send to you a letter indicating if additional documentation is needed in order to complete your application.
-This process is called verification.
+Upon receipt of your completed new FAFSA or Renewal, you will be will send you an electronic letter indicating if additional documentation is needed in order to complete your application via CUNYFirst and delivered to your campus e-mail address.
+This process is called verification and the e-letter will contact instruction on specifically what you need to submit to the office of financial aid at Brooklyn College.
 Verification may require that you document reported income, U.S. taxes paid, family household size and the number of family members in college.
-Additionally you may be required to validate reported Social Security number, citizenship status, selective service, and/or immigration and naturalization status.
+Additionally you may be required to validate your reported Social Security number, citizenship status, selective service, and/or immigration and naturalization status.
 Any and all requested documentation should be submitted to the Office of Financial Aid for review and corrections.
-We urge you not to submit corrections on your own as additional changes may be necessary and we can expedite these corrections.
+We urge you not to submit corrections on your own, as additional changes may be necessary and we can expedite these corrections.

 Note: Most graduate students fund their education at Brooklyn College through the Federal Direct Loan program.
-After filing your FAFSA you may submit a Direct Loan Application to the Enrollment Services Center or fax it to the financial aid office (718.951.4778).
-To download a direct loan application, follow the instructions and procedures that are posted on the “Forms” page of the Financial Aid website.
+After filing your FAFSA you may submit a Direct Loan Application via self-service on your CUNYfirst account.
+The Office of Financial Aid has created a Direct Loan Handout, to assist you in this process.

 Additional Federal Programs